 Areas of Concentration

 Each area of concentration corresponds to a recognized area of law practice and includes courses that require students to execute tasks performed by lawyers who practice in the designated field.
-For example, students concentrating in General Civil Litigation spend their third year conducting formal and informal discovery, engaging in pretrial motion practice, and trying between four and five lawsuits in connection with the Practice Court program, as well as participating in alternative dispute resolution processes through the Alternative Dispute Resolution course.
+For example, students concentrating in General Civil Litigation spend their third years conducting formal and informal discovery, engaging in pretrial motion practice, and trying between four and five lawsuits in connection with the Practice Court program as well as participating in alternative dispute resolution processes through the Alternative Dispute Resolution course.

 - Administration of Estates

 This opportunity for individualized study provides students with an intense look into a particular facet of the law and the opportunity to experience the types of problems attorneys practicing in that area routinely face.
 Business Transactions students, for instance, plan and document a hypothetical sale of a business.
 Estate Planning students devise an estate plan, prepare some of the more common documents used in the estate practice and work through the steps of the administration of an estate.
 Criminal Practice students work in a prosecutor's office.
 Administrative Practice students participate in an interdisciplinary externship, generally in Austin.
 Intellectual Property students focus on skills development, such as conducting appropriate client analysis and applying substantive law to intellectual property-related agreements.